Psilocybin Mushrooms-Spiritual Ambivalence in the Clinical Quest for Psilocybin

 Plant medicine and Ceremony have had a relationship for thousands of year, one must ask if reducing it to a clinical room with head phones, and a black-out eye covering is the correct way to ‘prove” the clinical efficacy.
 This is not to say the research should all be thrown out.
 This is not a black and white issue, however psilocybin is just the tip of the ice-burg in regards to mushrooms.

 Each species of mushroom just like cannabis has several components that produce a “desired effect”.
 Each species does just a lil something different.
-Now, do I believe that psilocybin treats depression, anxiety and PTSD sure I do, its been used for thousands of year by many indigenous tribes.
+Now, do I believe that psilocybin treats depression, anxiety and PTSD sure I do, its been used for thousands of year by many shamans and in hundreds of indigenous tribes.

 But psilocybin alone is not the whole plant and just like with cannabis not every strain does equally or exactly the same thing.
 WHOLE PLANT extracts, tinctures, infusions, oxymel, provide a variety ways to provide “living oils and essences” of each plant.
 So what happens when psilocybin alone does not work the same as the ‘whole” mushrooms, then what?